maxlens/Atom/README.md

 # Atom

-Use the commands in Clusteretup.cql to setup the Cassandra Database, and some preliminary data.
+Use the commands in ClusterSetup.cql to setup the Cassandra Database, and some preliminary data.